floragunncom/search-guard-docs/ldap.md

 **Choose the module version matching your Elasticsearch version, and download the jar with dependencies.**

-After that, restart all nodes for the module to become activated.
+After that, restart all nodes to activate the module.

 ## Activating the module